-CSS Multi-column Layout is a module of CSS that adds support for multi-column layouts.
-Support is included for establishing the number of columns in a layout, as well as how content should flow from column to column, gap sizes between columns, and column dividing lines (known as column rules) along with their appearance.
+The CSS multi-column layout module provides support for multi-column layouts, including support for establishing the number of columns in a layout, how content should flow from column to column, gap sizes between columns, and column dividing lines (known as column rules) along with their appearance.

 In the following example, the